Gitting More Out of Git

 Remotes

-Just like it sounds, a "remote" is a repo outside your environment.
+A "remote" is just a repo outside your local environment.

 Cloning